olrtg/emmet-language-server/README.md

 **With nvim-lspconfig:**

-Remember that if you don't need to support a new filetype or change the default settings of the language server you don't need to pass a table to the `setup` function (like this: `lspconfig.emmet_language_server.setup({})`).
+Remember that if you don't need to support a new filetype or change the default settings of the language server you just need to pass an empty table to the `setup` function (like this: `lspconfig.emmet_language_server.setup({})`).

 ```lua
 lspconfig.emmet_language_server.setup({